lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

 ### Other Things to Know

-Terra runs on GCE VMs & the GCP Genomics/Pipelines API.
+Terra runs on GCE VMs & the AWS Genomics/Pipelines API.
 Terra is the next generation of The Broad Institute's Firecloud tool.
 Shown below is a conceptual diagram of a Terra workspace.
  [![terra-concepts](/images/terra-concepts.png)]()